allenlin90/pricewise/README.md

+# Features
+- Users can check products on `amazon` to track on price of a product and send email notification with cron job on daily basis.
+- Cron job is triggered using `cron-job.org`.

 # Tech stack
 - [Bright data](https://brightdata.com/) - A proxy mocking real users using browsers browsing web page/apps.
 - [cheerio](https://www.npmjs.com/package/cheerio) - A text parser using jQuery like syntax.